 - Means of transportation and route information

-Now that we have discussed the definition, functions, and constituents of certificate of origin, let’s look at its main types.
-Unlike it’s with BOL, there are only two types of CO (which gives much relief, we believe):
+Now that we have discussed the definition, functions, and constituents of a certificate of origin, let’s look at its main types.
+Unlike the BOL, there are only two types of CO (which is a relief, we believe):

-In fact, there doesn’t exist a standard form of CO, as each one corresponds to a specific use case.
+In fact, there is no standard form of CO, as each one corresponds to a specific use case.
 For example, you can deal with non-US or specifically USA originated goods and, therefore, you’ll need the corresponding CO forms for the shipment.
-Also, you may need a certificate of origin trade agreement between particular countries (like, for example, South Korea-Australia).
+Also, you may need a certificate of origin trade agreement between particular countries (like, for example, South Korea and Australia).

 Certificate of Insurance (COI)

 Certificate of Insurance (also known as Cargo Insurance Certificate or Insurance Certificate) is an export document issued by the insurer to the exporter that names the type and amount of insurance coverage for the shipped cargo.

 Why does an exporter (it can also be an importer) need a certificate of insurance?
 COI is used as a guarantee that in case the goods are lost or damaged, they will be covered.
 This way, as a shipper or a consignee, you can protect your goods from theft, physical damage, risk exposure, and avoid financial expenses.

 One shouldn’t confuse an insurance certificate with an insurance policy.
 The former is just a document that serves as proof that the insurance policy exists.
 The latter is a legal contract between the insurance company and the exporting or importing businesses.
 This contract determines what claims the insurer is required to cover.